Thinking of Joining the EPS?

 Joining later in the season?

-If you take out an Ordinary membership on or after the 1st of January, you will pay one half the subscription for the current year.
-However, this reduction does not apply to darkroom, studio, or digital fees and these must be paid in full.
+If you take out an Ordinary membership between the 1st of January and the 30th April, you will pay one half the subscription for the current season (suspended in 2020-21) (not applicable to other membership categories) However, this reduction does not apply to darkroom or studio fees which must be paid in full.

 Joining after the season has ended?

-He/she will also provide you with the necessary keys and put you in contact with the relevant people who are responsible for inducting new members into the use of the darkroom/studio/digital equipment and the provision of the key for that facility.
+If you need any help please contact the Membership Secretary, who can also provide you with the necessary keys (Fobs available for entry for a deposit of £5) and put you in contact with the relevant people who are responsible for inducting new members into the use of the darkroom or studio and the provision of the key for that facility.

 Membership rates consist of several components which you can tailor to your needs.
 That way you only pay for what you need.